Aynsley Lister: Biography

 Lister started playing guitar at 8 and played his first concert in a bar band at the age of 13.
 He had learned guitar by playing along to his father's old 45s of Freddie King, John Mayall and Eric Clapton.
 By the time he was 18, having already been in several bands, he formed his own, which recorded two albums Messin' With The Kid (1996) and Pay Attention!
 (1997).
 Three numbers written by Lister, on the second album, attracted the attention of Ruf Records' owner Thomas Ruf.
 In 1998 they signed a record deal and Lister recorded his first major album, Aynsley Lister, produced by Jim Gaines.
 The tracks were primarily Lister compositions, and the album featured a guest appearance by Walter Trout.
 The album led to him touring Europe and working with some of the top current blues players.

 While Lister's music is blues based, his own material incorporates contemporary influences with harder rhythms and guitar work, reminiscent of early Eric Clapton.
-Lister was the only British artist to be featured in Classic Rock's 2007 "Top 10 Contemporary Blues Artists"; alongside The White Stripes, The Black Keys, John Mayer, Jon Spencer, Jonny Lang, Kenny Wayne Shepherd, Joe Bonamassa, Derek Trucks and the North Mississippi Allstars.
+Lister was the only British artist to be featured in Classic Rocks 2007 "Top 10 Contemporary Blues Artists"; alongside The White Stripes, The Black Keys, John Mayer, Jon Spencer, Jonny Lang, Kenny Wayne Shepherd, Joe Bonamassa, Derek Trucks and the North Mississippi Allstars.

 After his first album Lister began opening for artists such as Buddy Guy, Robert Cray, John Mayall and contemporaries such as Bryan Adams and Fun Lovin Criminals.
 Having become better known, he now headlines major festivals in Europe.
-He has twice played the Heitere Open Air in Switzerland to 12,000 people and in 2006 he played the main stage at The Bayfront Blues Festival, MN.
-Later that year he was invited to sit in with Delbert McClinton at The Pinedale Blues Festival in Wyoming, where Delbert kept Lister on stage for the whole second half of his show.
-In May 2009, Lister played to over 16,000 people whilst opening for the legendary Lynyrd Skynyrd on the UK dates of their God and Guns tour, performed a headline slot at Glastonbury in 2010 and during the same year, shared the stage with ZZ Top at the Skånevik Bluesfestival in Norway.
+He has twice played the Heitere Open Air in Switzerland to 12,000 people and, in 2006, he played the main stage at The Bayfront Blues Festival, Minnesota.
+Later that year he was invited to sit in with Delbert McClinton at The Pinedale Blues Festival in Wyoming, where McClinton kept Lister on stage for the whole second half of his show.
+In May 2009, Lister played to over 16,000 people whilst opening for Lynyrd Skynyrd on the UK dates of their God and Guns tour, performed a headline slot at Glastonbury in 2010 and during the same year, shared the stage with ZZ Top at the Skånevik Bluesfestival in Norway.